Beacon Society News and Links

 The 2014 Application is available now -- the deadline is May 1, 2014.
 Guidelines are included with the application, which can be downloaded as a PDF or MS Word file.

 The Beacon Society, that's who!
 We're a 501(c)(3) organization, proud and happy to be featured at 221B Con in Atlanta, GA on April 4-6.
 There will be a "Teaching Sherlock" panel featuring Beacon Award winners Shannon Carlisle (2013) and Tim Greer (2014) along with cartoonist Chris Schweizer and Beacon officers Marino Alvarez and Marilynne McKay.
-We'll also sell a Special 221B Con Souvenir Edition of "Silver Blaze" and a newly-designed Beacon pin for sale!
+We'll also have a Special 221B Con Souvenir Edition of "Silver Blaze" and a newly-designed Beacon pin for sale!